 - The market's assessment of creditworthiness as reflected in the bond yields. - The rating agencies' assessments of creditworthiness. - The country's ability to access the capital markets for new debt issuance.

-Presentation of allowances for ECL in the statement of financial position financial assets measured at amortised cost: as a deduction from the gross carrying amount of the assets;
+Presentation of allowances for ECL in the statement of financial position

 Allowances for ECL are presented in the statement of financial position as follows: